VintageWatchstraps Logo

 Porcelain Dials?

 Sometimes enamel dials are incorrectly described as “porcelain”: this is wrong.
 Porcelain is made from clay and is not suitable for watch dials; it is used for tableware such as plates and bowls.
-Watch dials are made using vitreous enamel, which is a type of glass.
-In the USA this is called “porcelain enamel” which is often shortened to “porcelain”, a different material entirely.
+Watch dials are made using vitreous enamel, a type of glass.
+In the USA this is called “porcelain enamel”.
+This is often shortened to just “porcelain”, which is inaccurate.

 The word “enamel” refers to any hard shiny coating such as tooth enamel, enamel paint, or even nail enamel (nail varnish).
 However, when used in the context of watch dials, enamel refers to an opaque or semi-transparent hard, glass like, surface applied to a metal dial plate by vitrification.
 Vitrification (from Latin vitreum (glass) via French vitrifier) is the transformation by melting of a substance into a glass.
 The full name of the substance used for watch dials is vitreous enamel.